Illinois solar rebates and incentives: 2024 guide

 If you're a ComEd customer, you need to select its Rate Basic Electric Service-Hourly as your electric supply service to qualify for the battery rebate.
 Similarly, if you're an Ameren customer, you have to choose Real Time Pricing or Power Smart Pricing as your electric supply service, or participate in its demand response program called Peak Time Rewards to qualify for the battery rebate.

-The big catch is that if you take the rebate, you'll only receive net metering credits in the supply section on your bill.
+The big catch is that if you take the rebate, you'll only receive net metering credits in the supply and transmission sections on your bill.
 They won't count against your delivery charges.
 Unless you're installing a battery with your solar panels to avoid pulling electricity from the grid, it's almost always better to sign up for full net metering instead of the rebate.

 In addition to the great rebates and incentives above, Illinois also offers tax exemptions for solar panel systems.
 The solar property tax exemption means you don't need to pay a higher property tax for adding solar panels to your house.